adam-p/yesterday-i-learned/random.md

 1. It is (however) legal to pay your mortgage [with your retirement savings plan](http://www.fcac-acfc.gc.ca/Eng/resources/publications/mortgages/Pages/BuyingYo-Acheterv-11.aspx), at least in Canada.
 It is called the Home Buyers' Plan.
 1. Mount K2 is the second tallest mountain in the world.
 1. `pigz` is gzip, but with parallel processing (and slightly better compression).
-1. A "micromort" is the money amount associated with risk for each action a person is willing to pay to die doing that event.
+1. A [micromort](https://en.wikipedia.org/wiki/Micromort) is a measure of probability of death.
+It is (more or less) the amount associated with risk for each action a person is willing to pay to die doing that event.
+For example, for every 27km you walk, you get one micromort.
-1. Bandy is a sport, like hockey, except the puck is a ball.
-The Canadian Bandy headquarters is in Winnipeg, and it never wins Russia in their game.
+1. [Bandy](https://en.wikipedia.org/wiki/Bandy) is an ice sport like hockey, except the puck is a ball.
+The Canadian Bandy headquarters is in Winnipeg, and it never wins Russia in their own game.
 1. At the start of a new job, you are not meant to blend in; instead, find the problems related to the workplace to make sure your next job search includes them as a requirement.
 1. Coworkers value three things: *C*ompetence, *C*haracter, and *C*onsistency.
 1. The *Guinea Worm* is a parasite that only infects humans.
 It enters through the digestive system, and reproduces by crawling out of the victim's foot.
 It will most likely be the first parasite to ever be eradicated.